IHE/ITI.PCF/input/pagecontent/volume-1.md

 17. The **Consent Enforcement Point** would use undefined means to retrieve the requested data from the FHIR Server.
 This may be by executing the grouped transaction with privileged access.
 18. The **Consent Enforcement Point** would inspect the results and further enforce the Consent Access Control decision.
 This might be to filter out specific resources that could not have been filtered out other ways.
 19. The **IUA Resource Server** returns the authorized data to the **IUA Authorization Client** actor.

+Not shown, for simplicity of the diagram, is the recording [AuditEvent](https://profiles.ihe.net/ITI/BALP/index.html) by all actors to support [Security and Privacy audit analysis use-cases](https://profiles.ihe.net/ITI/BALP/volume-1.html#1524-basicaudit-overview).

 #### 53.4.2.4 Implicit Content